arvindp14/Arvind_BSE_Portfolio/index.md

 ![Headstone Image](Arvind-Headshot.png)
-# Final Milestone (Mods Milestone)
+# Final Milestone

 <iframe width="560" height="350" src="https://www.youtube.com/embed/T4bwgNHG_60" title="Arvind P. Final Milestone" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-My final milestone (Or modification milestone) was completing the 3D CAD design for my Garage Parking Assistant.
+My final milestone was completing the 3D CAD design for my Garage Parking Assistant.
 Since my previous milestone I was able to organize all the wires and put it inside of the new 3D printed CAD.
 The CAD design took a few days to complete entirely on Onshape.
 This included a lot of time trying to perfect the tolerances for all the holes for the ultrasonic sensor.
 Making the holes all centered took some time as well however once I got the hang of doing it I was able to do it fine.
+Inorder to center all of the holes I needed to make t

 One of my biggest challenges in my time here at BlueStamp were unsoldering clogged solder, debugging code in C++, and CADing the holes for the ultrasonic sensor.
 My biggest triumphs here at BlueStamp included seeing my TV Be Gone actually turn on a TV, seeing my LED strip finally turn on after so much hardship with it not working, and seeing my 3D printed case actually fit everything flush.
 Some of the key things I learned here at BlueStamp include how to solder things together, coding in C++ for Arduino IDE, learning how to CAD in Onshape, and most of all learning how to persevere through tough hardships in my project to end up making it work.
 In the future I would like to use what I have learned in BlueStamp in Mechanical Engineering clubs in High School or even other class opportunities to learn even more!

 # Third Milestone